Merkleize/bitcoin/README.md

 Active branches:
 - [checkcontractverify](https://github.com/Merkleize/bitcoin/tree/checkcontractverify): contains the core `OP_CHECKCONTRACTVERIFY` opcode, and some basic tests.
 - [matt](https://github.com/Merkleize/bitcoin/tree/matt): the same as the previous branch, but also activates the `OP_CAT` opcode on taproot Scripts.
+- [mattplus](https://github.com/Merkleize/bitcoin/tree/mattplus): the same as the previous branch, but also contains the proposed `OP_CHECKSIGFROMSTACK` and `OP_INTERNALKEY` opcodes.

 Archived branches:
 - [matt-vault](https://github.com/Merkleize/bitcoin/tree/matt-vault): a demo of a simple vault construction [posted](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2023-April/021588.html) to the bitcoin-dev mailing list (with an earlier version of the opcodes).